IssuesTackling Coastal Challenges

 The Community Rating System (CRS) is a voluntary program under the Federal Emergency Management Agency (FEMA) National Floodplain Program (NFIP).
 The goal of the CRS is to reduce flood damages to insurable property, encourage both local hazard mitigation activities and increase NFIP participation.
 Nationwide, many Coastal Programs have prioritized CRS as a platform for supporting communities to achieve coastal resilience.

-American Shore and Beach Preservation Association (ASBPA) and CSO have issued a Joint Beach and Inlet Management Policy which calls for policies, funding, and science to address the unprecedented challenges facing our nation’s coasts.
+American Shore and Beach Preservation Association (ASBPA) and CSO have worked together to conduct comprehensive policy research based on which they have issued a Joint Beach and Inlet Management Policy which calls for policies, funding, and scientific research, data, and tools to address the unprecedented challenges facing our nation’s coasts.

 In an era of rising sea levels, changing Great Lake levels, increasing storm intensity, coastal erosion and flooding, and lack of available coastal sediment, Congress and the Administration must take major steps to help coastal managers maintain critical resources.
 CSO and ASBPA call for action to improve sediment management, permitting of coastal projects, funding for project planning, design, and implementation, responsible coastal development, and critical science and research.
 The joint policies set forth key recommendations for how to balance the multiple uses and values of our coastal resources, while ensuring those values are maintained or improved for future generations.